bmann/bmcgarden/_notes/Cloudron.md

 The team creates, contributes to, and directly supports a [number of open source packages](https://www.cloudron.io/opensource.html).
 All of the app packages that are deployed on Cloudron are open source.

-A number of app packages they support installing (e.g. Atlassian Confluence, Outline, Cal.com) have various non-commercial / subscription required licenses as well.
+A number of app packages they support installing (e.g. Atlassian Confluence, Outline, Cal.com) have various non-commercial / subscription required licenses as well.[^licensing]

+[^licensing]: I have a whole page on [[Open Source Licensing]].
+There will definitely be people who don’t like Cloudron because it’s “not open source”.
+If anything, I don’t think they’re charging ENOUGH.
+It would be interesting to see if license holders “voted” for the software packages they want to allocate resources to.
 ## Cost

 * Cloudron license: $15/month, paid annually